 For federal income tax purposes, original issue discount ("OID") is the excess of the stated redemption price at maturity of a Bond over its issue price, if such excess equals or exceeds a de minimis amount (generally 1/4% of 1% of the Bond's stated redemption price at maturity multiplied by the number of complete years to its maturity from its issue date or, in the case of a Bond providing for the payment of any amount other than qualified stated interest (as defined below) prior to maturity, multiplied by the weighted average maturity of such Bond).
 The issue price of a Bond equals the first price at which a substantial amount of such Bond has been sold (ignoring sales to bond houses, brokers, or similar persons or organizations acting in the capacity of underwriters, placement agents, or wholesalers).
 The stated redemption price at maturity of a Bond is the sum of all payments provided by the Bond at maturity other than "qualified stated interest" payments.
 The term "qualified stated interest" generally means stated interest that is unconditionally payable in cash or property (other than debt instruments of the issuer) at least annually at a single fixed rate.
-It is expected that Treasury Regulations will provide that the amount of the Tax Credit must be treated as if it were a payment of "qualified stated interest" on each credit allowance date.
+It is expected that Treasury Regulations will provide that the amount of the Tax Credit must be treated as if it were a payment of "qualified stated interest" on each Tax Credit Allowance Date.

-Payments (including deemed payments) of qualified stated interest on a Bond are taxable to an Owner as ordinary interest income at the time such payments are accrued or are received (in accordance with the Owner's regular method of tax accounting).
-An Owner of an original issue discount Bond must include OID in income as ordinary interest for United States federal income tax purposes as it accrues under a constant yield method in advance of receipt of the cash payments attributable to such income, regardless of such Owner's regular method of tax accounting.
-Under the OID rules, Owners generally will have to include in income increasingly greater amounts of OID in successive accrual periods.
-An Owner's adjusted basis in a Bond is to be increased by the amount of such accruing OID for purposes of determining taxable gain or loss on the sale or other disposition of a Bond, or a component thereof, for federal income tax purposes.
+Payments (including deemed payments) of qualified stated interest on a Bond are taxable to a Beneficial Owner as ordinary interest income at the time such payments are accrued or are received (in accordance with the Beneficial Owner's regular method of tax accounting).
+A Beneficial Owner of an original issue discount Bond must include OID in income as ordinary interest for United States federal income tax purposes as it accrues under a constant yield method in advance of receipt of the cash payments attributable to such income, regardless of such Beneficial Owner's regular method of tax accounting.
+Under the OID rules, Beneficial Owners generally will have to include in income increasingly greater amounts of OID in successive accrual periods.
+A Beneficial Owner's adjusted basis in a Bond is to be increased by the amount of such accruing OID for purposes of determining taxable gain or loss on the sale or other disposition of a Bond, or a component thereof, for federal income tax purposes.
 Prospective investors should consult their own tax advisors concerning the calculation of OID with regard to a Bond.
+Beneficial Owners may generally, upon election, include in income all interest (including stated interest, acquisition discount, OID, de minimis OID, market discount, de minimis market discount, and unstated interest, as adjusted by any amortizable bond premium or acquisition premium) that accrues on a debt instrument by using the constant yield method applicable to OID, subject to certain limitations and exceptions.